Looking for a Whippet?

 Things to look out for:

-Does the breeder use the same stud repeatedly for many or most of their females?
-Do they do a lot of repeat breedings?
-If so, it doesn't necessarily mean less of their program; however, it is not common practice.
+Does the breeder use the same stud REPEATEDLY for many or most of their females?
+Do they have a history of REPEAT breedings?
+If so, it doesn't necessarily mean less of their program; however, it is NOT common practice.
 Most breeders only pair a male and female to work towards a goal with respect to breed type and the pedigree they would like to work with.